ianrenton/ianrenton.com/_big-mouth-phatt-bass/2024-03-10-track-3-flapping-wildly.markdown

 With the ESP32 development board set up and programmable, the next job was to gain control over the fish's motors, and power the board along the way.

-I chose an L298N board for this, attached it temporarily to the breadboard, then started to wire up.
+I initially chose an L298N board for this, attached it temporarily to the breadboard, then started to wire up.

-<div class="warning"><p><strong>Content Warning</strong>: I used whatever bits of single-core wire I had lying around for this project.
+<div class="warning"><p><strong>Content Warning</strong>: I used whatever bits of single-core wire I had lying around for this stage of the project.
 If you are sensitive to poor wiring colour choices, you may wish to look away now.</p></div>

 ## Power Up